Super Lawyers - Badge

 Chicago slip and fall injury lawyers helping victims recover compensation

-Under the Illinois Premises Liability Act (740 ILCS 130), property owners and occupiers have a duty to keep their premises safe for all visitors.
-Recent developments have abolished the distinction between “invitees” and “licensees” like some states do.
+Under the Illinois Premises Liability Act (740 ILCS 130), the state treats invitees and licensees the same, and property owners and occupiers have a duty to keep their premises safe for all visitors.

-Common Injuries Sustained in Slip and Fall Accidents
+What Are the Most Common Injuries Sustained in Slip and Fall Accidents?

 Slip and fall lawyer in Chicago investigating a property liability case